douw/ESP8266_Solenoid/README.md

 # ESP8266_Solenoid
 A solenoid controller based on [terryjmyers](https://github.com/terryjmyers)/**[_ESP8266Template](https://github.com/terryjmyers/_ESP8266Template)**

-This is very much a work n progress and not operational yet.
+This is very much a work in progress and not operational yet.

 <!--